 A: Yes, it is.
 But there are some prerequisites to making that happen.
 You will need:

-A significant bankroll going in.
-If you don’t have that yet, you should work on building up the money you are going to need in the meantime.
+If you don’t have a “good” bankroll yet, you should work on building up the money you are going to need in the meantime.
 You can do this by betting part-time and by saving money from your day job.
 You need the large bankroll both to give you enough money so that modest wager sizes (i.e. 3% of your bankroll) add up to a reasonable amount, and so that you can weather downswings.

-Time to wager.
-That doesn’t mean quitting your day job.
+Do not, I repeat, NOT quit that day job just yet.
 It is better to maintain that stability in your life starting out.
 But it does mean that you will need to work around it to place your bets.

 Making a stable income from sports betting, whether full time or part time, is a much more useful goal to set than “I want to make $10 a day,” or “I want to make a million dollars this year.”